-“No supplier in the U.S. even has 50 gallons of alcohol,” to make hand sanitizer, said Rakesh Tammabattula, CEO of QYK Brands, owner of the Dr. J’s and Glow brands.
+“No supplier in the U.S. even has 50 gallons of alcohol,” to make hand sanitizer, said Rakesh Tammabattula, CEO of QYK Brands.
 “We have been able to find at least enough for the next two weeks.”

 Another challenge hand sanitizer manufacturers are facing is getting bottles to put the product in, Tammabattula told City News Service.

 “The entire country is completely sold out of plastic bottles of any size, regular or irregular shape that can hold liquid,” he said.